stud131/docs-monaca/content/products_guide/monaca_ide/deploy/appstore/itunes_connect.en.md

 In the past, it was not necessary to have a Mac environment for submission.
-However, since August 2012, a Mac environment has become necessary as the Application Loader is needed to upload the apps to iTunes Connect and it is only compatible with Mac.
+However, since August 2012, a Mac environment has become necessary as the Application Loader is needed to upload the apps to App Store Connect and it is only compatible with Mac.

-Fortunately, Monaca offers [iOS App Upload feature](../../appstore/app_submission) which allows you to upload your app to iTunes Connect right from Monaca IDE without using a Mac.
+Fortunately, Monaca offers [iOS App Upload feature](../../appstore/app_submission) which allows you to upload your app to App Store Connect right from Monaca IDE without using a Mac.

 Alternatively, you can use the Application Loader as described below:

 1. Create and download a release build version of your app through Monaca.
 Please refer to [Building an iOS App](../../../build/ios/build_ios/).
-2. From iTunes Connect, download and install Application Uploader.
+2. From App Store Connect, download and install Application Uploader.

     {{<img src="/images/monaca_ide/manual/deploy/itunes_connect/10.png">}}